Fall Creek Lake: History

 Fall Creek Lake is one of 13 multi-purpose water projects managed by the United States Corps of Engineers in the Willamette Valley.
 The reservoir, completed in 1966, functions mainly to control downstream flooding on the Willamette River but is also heavily used for recreation when the lake is full.
 The Corps keeps water levels high—up to 161 ft— in the lake during the spring and early summer but draws them down by up to 100 ft below maximum in late summer through winter.
 This creates storage capacity for potential flood water in the rainy season.
 Mud flats that appear during the drawdown make recreational uses less feasible.

 Recreation

 In addition to a variety of campsites, amenities at the lake include picnic tables, boat ramps, swimming areas, toilets, and a fishing pier.
 Activities on the lake also include waterskiing and jet-skiing.

 Winberry Creek Road runs along the Winberry arm and meets Lowell–Unity Road (Lowell–Jasper Road) near the covered bridge.
 Big Fall Creek Road and Peninsula Road branch off Winberry Creek Road and, along opposite shores, follow the Fall Creek arm upstream to the end of the lake.
 Each road leads to one or more of the many day-use sites and campgrounds around the lake.
 Forest Road 18 begins at the head of the lake and follows Fall Creek upstream for many miles to other campgrounds and hiking trails in the Cascade Range.

+In popular culture

+The dam and release gates were used as a filming location in the 1976 Irwin Allen TV film, Flood!